Tokugawa Ienobu: Shōgun (1709–1712)

 In 1709, shōgun Tsunayoshi died without a male heir.
 In genealogical terms, it would have appeared reasonable for the daimyō of Kōfu, Tokugawa Ienobu, to be elevated to the role of shōgun because he was the only remaining direct lineal descendant of Tokugawa Ieyasu.
 However, this was a secondary factor in the context of intra-bakufu politics which were carried over from the last days of the Tsunayoshi bakufu.
 The ultimate resolution of any questions about shogunal succession were probably influenced most effectively by the fact that Ienobu was the expressed preference of the late shōgun Tsunayoshi's wife.

 Shogun Ienobu immediately began to reform certain elements of Japanese society.
 It is often said that he transformed the bakufu from a military to a civilian institution, which was already in the making during the rule of Ietsuna and Tsunayoshi.
 He started off by abolishing the controversial laws and edicts of Tsunayoshi.
 The chamberlains, who were given strict power by Tsunayoshi, had all power withdrawn from their hands.
 Also, in 1710, Shogun Ienobu revised the Buke-Sho-Hatto, where language was improved.
 Also, censorship was discontinued, and Ienobu told his subordinates that the thoughts and feelings of the populace should reach the high levels of the bakufu.
 This is thought to be Hakuseki's influence.
 Cruel punishments and persecutions were discontinued, and the judicial system was also reformed.

 However, there was one remnant of shōgun Tsunayoshi's rule which was not done away with.
 Neo-Confucianism was still popular and patronized, also thanks to Hakuseki's influence, since he had long lectured Ienobu on the Confucian classics.
 Economic reform also was ensured, and the gold coin was created to stabilize the economy.

 Shogun Ienobu was one of the first shōguns in centuries to actually try to significantly improve relations with the emperor and court in Kyoto.
 In 1711, the Fujiwara regent, Konoe Motohiro, arrived in Edo from Kyoto to be the mediator for talks between shōgun Ienobu and Emperor Nakamikado and his nobles (in Kyoto).
 Ienobu took the lead, but Motohiro also appears to have asserted himself.
-After the talks were over, it was decided that younger sons of emperors do not have to enter priesthood and can form new branches of the imperial throne and that their daughters can marry (in fact, one of the younger sister of Emperor Nakamikadi married Shogun Ienobu's younger son, shōgun Ietsugu) and that the bakufu would offer financial grants to the court.
+After the talks were over, it was decided that younger sons of emperors do not have to enter priesthood and can form new branches of the imperial throne and that their daughters can marry (in fact, one of the younger sisters of Emperor Nakamikado married Shogun Ienobu's younger son, shōgun Ietsugu) and that the bakufu would offer financial grants to the court.
 Many court ceremonies were also revived.
 Thus, during the rule of shōgun Ienobu, relations with the court were fairly good.

 Shōgun Ienobu died at the age of 51 in Shōtoku 2, on the 14th day of the 10th month (1712).
 He was succeeded by his infant son, Tokugawa Ietsugu.
 Ietsugu became the seventh shōgun.
 He continued to employ Hakuseki as his adviser.

 His Buddhist name was Bunshōin (文昭院) and buried in Zōjō-ji.